my dentist blackwood logo

 Jaw Activity and Bruxism Habits

 Excessive jaw use can slow recovery.
-Habits such as gum chewing, nail biting, or taking large bites of food can place extra pressure on the jaw joint.
+Habits such as gum chewing, nail biting, or taking large bites of food can place additional pressure on the jaw joint.
 Clenching or teeth grinding may also reduce the effectiveness of injections by keeping the muscles in a state of tension.

 You should always discuss recovery expectations with a qualified dentist, as these factors vary from person to person.
-They can assess your situation, recommend strategies such as oral splints or jaw exercises, and provide guidance tailored to your needs.
+They can assess your case, recommend strategies such as oral splints or jaw exercises, and provide guidance tailored to your needs.

 Aftercare Tips for a Smoother Recovery